Opendock Blog

 Manual check-ins introduce friction and risk at the gate.
 Clipboards, kiosks, and verbal confirmations rely on accuracy under pressure, where small mistakes slip through.
 Misspelled names, unchecked appointments, or rushed approvals create gaps in warehouse security, often without anyone realizing access was granted incorrectly.

-The False Sense of Control From Paper Logs And Badges
+The False Sense of Control From Paper Logs and Badges

 Paper logs and physical badges create the appearance of control without delivering real security.
 Entries get skipped, handwriting goes unchecked, and badges are reused or shared.
-Without verification or timestamps, these systems offer little accountability, making it difficult to confirm who entered the yard (or why) after the fact.
+Without verification or timestamps, these systems offer little accountability, making it difficult to confirm who entered the yard, or why, after the fact.

 The yard often escapes the same scrutiny as the warehouse, creating security gaps in plain sight.